 At this time we do not.
 We are also not currently interested in partnering with resellers or doing affiliate sales.

-Do you accept wire transfers, bank transfers, checks, or other forms of payment?
+Do you accept direct bank transfers, checks, or other forms of payment?

 Do you accept purchase orders?

 At this time we can provide invoices, accept purchase orders, and provide receipts.
-However, your order must be paid for in-full with a credit/debit transaction through our website prior to us accepting your purchase order and providing receipt.
+However, your order must be paid for in-full prior to us accepting your purchase order and providing receipt.